THINKLab2020/carekit-hyperprotect-lab/README.md

 2. After the Github repo has been cloned to the local machine, go to the `carekit-hyperprotect-lab/ansible_setup` directory

 3. There are two ansible playbooks that can be run for bringing up the CareKit Backend SDK application.
 The first uses a HyperProtect Virtual Server, and DBaaS MongoDB instance.
-While the second option will configure the Backend SDK app on the local machine, uses localhost.
-Choose the next set of instructions accordingly.
+While the second option will configure the Backend SDK app on the local machine, uses localhost.Choose the next set of instructions accordingly.

 ## IBM Hyper Protect Virtual Server Bootstrapping with Ansible